LetsEatLabs/Thyme/README.md

 A CLI helper for interacting with the OpenAI API.
 Capable of sending files using built-in prompts, examples (coming soon), and prompt-chains (coming soon).
 Also capable of simple direct queries.

+Useful as an inter-process tool, to use as a "function call" from your other applications.
+Or just use it as a CLI tool, you do you.

 ## Installation

 ```bash